Safety is the standard – a detailed look at BS 8524 and why it can no longer be used for fire curtains.

 11 Adexon Team (2023b) Seven reasons cited for using BS 8524. are they valid?, Adexon.
 Available at: https://www.adexon-uk.com/reasons-cited-for-using-bs8524/ (Accessed: 29 August 2023).

-12 ASFP (no date) TGD 21 – Revision of CE UKCA advisory note – association for … , ASFP Technical Guidance Documents.
+12 ASFP TGD 21 – Revision of CE UKCA advisory note – Association for Specialist Fire Protection , ASFP Technical Guidance Documents.
 Available at: https://asfp.org.uk/store/viewproduct.aspx?id=19779951 (Accessed: 30 June 2023).

 13 Fire Safety Event (no date) Fire curtain compliance in the UK: The status quo of BS 8524 and BS EN 16034, The Fire Safety Event 2022.
 Available at: https://www.firesafetyevent.com/fire-safety-agenda-2023/fire-curtain-compliance-uk-status-quo-bs-8524-bs-en-16034 (Accessed: 29 August 2023).